MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 - **Go programming language**: [Install Go](https://golang.org/dl/).

-- **Example code and resources:** Using the DownGit tool, download the [compliance-testing project](https://downgit.github.io/#/home?url=https://github.com/Azure/terraform/tree/master/samples/end-to-end-testing) and unzip into a new directory to contain the example code.
+- **Example code and resources:** Using the DownGit tool, download from GitHub the [end-to-end-testing project](https://downgit.github.io/#/home?url=https://github.com/Azure/terraform/tree/master/samples/end-to-end-testing) and unzip into a new directory to contain the example code.
+This directory is referred to as the *example directory*.

 ## 2. Understand end-to-end testing